 Fortunately photography is not a black and white thing limited to right and wrong.
 The meaning of anything is in the context.
 When we talk about quality we have to think about the context and meaning the work has.
-The commercial photography has its context and language, its main purpose is the tangibility, make the product or service presented in the image as tangible to the viewers, as if the spectator can touch and possess the object in the photo with their eyes.
+Commercial photography has its context and language, its main purpose is the tangibility, making the product or service presented in the image as tangible to the viewers, as if the spectator can touch and possess the object in the photo with their eyes.
 The visual sense appeal.
 It could not be different when the goal of the image is to sell a sensual joy to people's eyes and stimulate possession desires.
 As John Berger says in Ways of Seeing, The publicity image offers an alternative for the public, a better version of themselves, that they can obtain for the price of the product.

 Siri Hustvedt in her essay "Playing, wild thoughts, and novels underground" refer to writing in this quote but it actually applies to any kind of artistic work: "There are no rules for writing novels.
 Those who believe there are rules are pedants and poseurs and do not deserve a minute of our time.
-Modes of writing and various schools come and go: Grub Street, Naturalism, the nouveau roman, nagical realism.
+Modes of writing and various schools come and go: Grub Street, Naturalism, the nouveau roman, magical realism.
 The novel remains."